Dr. Matt Stringer: Instructor for graduate level Education programs

 When the opportunity came to join Evangel as a faculty member and football coach, Stringer jumped at it.
 He says he has always loved to teach at any level, especially at his alma mater.

-No longer coaching football for Evangel, Dr. Stringer now serves the Assistant Chair of the Education Department.
-His responsibilities include overseeing the Graduate Education programs: Educational Leadership, Secondary Teaching, Literacy, Curriculum & Instruction and School Counseling.
+No longer coaching football for Evangel, Dr. Stringer now serves the Education Department.
+His responsibilities include doing research and teaching graduate education programs: Educational Leadership, Secondary Teaching, Literacy, Curriculum & Instruction and School Counseling.

 How has Evangel changed most since you graduated in 1989?